-At the first sighting of fresh rhubarb every spring I make up a batch of my sweet/tangy Rhubarb Butter ~ spread it on toast, muffins, biscuits, or just eat it by the spoonful!
+At the first sighting of fresh rhubarb every spring I make up a batch of my sweet and tangy Easy Rhubarb Butter ~ spread it on toast, muffins, biscuits, or just eat it by the spoonful!

 I’m madly trying to get the most out of the short rhubarb season.
 The other day when I asked my produce guy for some he went in the back and brought me out a HUGE armload of stalks.
 We’re leaving town this week so I need to preserve it for later.
 And I’ve always loved old fashioned fresh fruit butters, I love the smooth, silky texture, and I love the way the flavor is intensified.
 They don’t require sugar like traditional jams, and so the essence of the fruit comes through stronger.
 The only reason I used a little sugar in this recipe is that rhubarb is super tart.
 You can do this with lots of different fruit, from apples to peaches and plums.
 Berries too, but you’ll want to strain out the seeds.
 I have an incredibly silky CRANBERRY BUTTER recipe that you can make in the slow cooker.